What is Construction Finance?

 - Cons: It requires significant time, discipline, and efficient business management to build up enough business savings to draw from.

 When a contractor takes a business loan, they receive a lump sum from the bank or other lender.
 The contractor pays off the principal and interest over a period of time.
+View business loan options for construction companies.

 The US Small Business Administration (SBA) offers a variety of loan programs that are available to construction businesses that qualify.
 While these loans are typically available through traditional lenders, the SBA guarantees the loan.
 Generally, construction companies must meet the size standards set by the SBA, which depend on the company’s annual revenue.